Tips for Helping Your Dog With Separation Anxiety

 Another way to help your dog manage separation anxiety is by letting them get out all their energy before you leave.
 Playtime is vital for your dog’s physical and emotional health.

-Let them run around the backyard or take a trip to the dog park and throw the frisbee back and forth.
-You can also go for a walk or jog around the neighborhood so both you and your dog can get a bit of exercise.
+Let them run around the backyard or go to the dog park and throw the frisbee back and forth.
+You can also go for a walk or jog around the neighborhood so you and your dog can exercise.

 After your dog’s gotten enough exercise they’ll be pretty tired.
 This might make them feel less anxious and allow them to sleep when you leave.